r0hitk/robocops/README.md

 # robocops

-A react based application which searches for any robot from a list of robots, fetched by performing a REST API call.
+A react-redux based javascript application which searches for any robot from a list of robots, fetched by performing a 3rd party API call.

 ![App](https://github.com/r0hitk/robocops/blob/master/public/robocops_readme.png)